Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 What’s the difference between your electrotherapy and a regular TENS unit?

-The difference is enormous.
-A standard TENS unit operates at roughly 100 Hz and primarily affects surface-level muscles and pain receptors — it blocks pain signals temporarily but doesn’t reach the nerves themselves.
-Our high-frequency electrotherapy operates at 4,000–12,000 Hz, penetrating deep into the tissue to reach the cellular level where nerve dysfunction actually originates.
-It’s not just pain relief — it’s cellular restoration.
+The difference is large.
+A standard TENS unit operates around 100 Hz and primarily affects surface muscles and pain receptors — it blocks pain signals temporarily but doesn’t reach the nerve itself.
+The Neurogenx 4000Pro operates across 400 to 60,000 Hz, reaching the cellular level where nerve dysfunction originates.
+It’s not just pain relief — it’s restoring the conditions the nerve needs to repair.

 Do I need a referral to see you for neuropathy?

 No referral is needed.
-You can call or text us directly to schedule a consultation.
+You can call or text us directly to schedule.
 Call or text (630) 454-1300, or call (630) 355-8022.
-If you have existing medical records, imaging, or lab results related to your neuropathy, please bring them — they help us create the most effective treatment plan from day one.
+If you have existing records, imaging, or lab results, please bring them — they help us build the most effective plan from day one.

 What types of neuropathy do you treat?

-We treat peripheral neuropathy of all types, including diabetic neuropathy, chemotherapy-induced neuropathy, idiopathic neuropathy (unknown cause), post-surgical nerve pain, nerve entrapment syndromes, and neuropathy associated with autoimmune conditions.
+Peripheral neuropathy of all types — diabetic, chemotherapy-induced, idiopathic (unknown cause), post-surgical nerve pain, nerve entrapment syndromes, and neuropathy associated with autoimmune conditions.
 We also treat related nerve conditions like occipital neuralgia, pudendal neuralgia, and radiculopathy.

 Can neuropathy lead to serious complications if left untreated?

 Yes.
-Untreated neuropathy can worsen over time, potentially leading to loss of sensation that increases fall risk and makes injuries harder to detect.
-In diabetic neuropathy specifically, loss of protective sensation in the feet can lead to undetected wounds, infections, and in severe cases, amputation.
-Research published in the Annals of Internal Medicine found that peripheral neuropathy was independently associated with higher mortality rates in U.S. adults, reinforcing the importance of early treatment.
+Untreated neuropathy can worsen over time, leading to loss of sensation that increases fall risk and makes injuries harder to detect.
+In diabetic neuropathy specifically, loss of protective sensation in the feet can lead to undetected wounds, infections, and in severe cases amputation.
+Research published in the Annals of Internal Medicine found peripheral neuropathy was independently associated with higher mortality in U.S. adults, reinforcing the importance of early treatment.

 How many neuropathy treatment sessions will I need?

-Most patients require 12–24 sessions over 4–8 weeks for initial improvement, with some requiring ongoing maintenance.
-The exact number depends on the severity of your neuropathy, how long you’ve had symptoms, the underlying cause, and how your body responds to treatment.
-I’ll give you a realistic estimate after your initial evaluation.
+Most patients need a series over the first 8–12 weeks for initial improvement, with some requiring ongoing maintenance.
+The exact number depends on severity, how long you’ve had symptoms, the underlying cause, and how you respond.
+I’ll give you a realistic estimate after your evaluation.

 Take the Next Step Toward Neuropathy Relief

 Neuropathy doesn’t have to control your life.
-The burning, tingling, and numbness that keeps you up at night and limits your daily activities can improve — often significantly — with the right treatment approach.
+The burning, tingling, and numbness that keeps you up at night and limits your days can improve — often significantly — with the right approach.

-At Synergy Institute in Naperville, Dr. Jennifer Wise and our team have helped thousands of patients find lasting relief through our integrative approach.
+At Synergy Institute in Naperville, my team and I have spent 26 years building a program that treats the cause of neuropathy, not just the noise it makes.
 If I don’t think we can help you, I’ll tell you directly — and help you find someone who can.

 What to expect at your first visit: